Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ### 8.5 Thermodynamic Interpretation: Hallucination as Thermalization

 The framework achieves its deepest form when connected to statistical mechanics.
-Hallucination is not merely an error—it is **thermalization** to the maximum entropy state.
+Hallucination is not merely an error; it is **thermalization** to the maximum entropy state.

 #### 8.5.0 Intuition: The Thermal Bath